LilyHu/Academic_Papers/README.md

 Ing, A, Hu, L, Hyun, S, Kuang, A. 2012.
 Zero Emissions Medical Shelter.
 Meeting of the International Society for the Systems Sciences.

 Granderson, J, Piette MA, Rosenblum, B, Hu, L. 2012.
 Fundamental analysis methods for heating and cooling systems, from the Energy Information Handbook.
 HPAC Engineering.
+Available: http://hpac.com/building-controls/fundamental-analysis-methods-heating-and-cooling-systems

 Granderson, J, Hu, RL, Piette MA, Rosenblum, B. 2012.
 Making the most of energy data: A handbook for facility managers, owners and operators.
 American Council on an Energy-Efficient Economy: Summer Study on Energy Efficiency in Buildings.
+Available: http://aceee.org/files/proceedings/2012/data/papers/0193-000079.pdf

 de Barros, AG, Hu, L, Tay, R. 2011.
 Influence of geographic location and local demand on the attractiveness of airports to transfer traffic.
 Air Transport Research Society World Conference.